lucasrenan/blog/content/post/2017-02-21-letsencrypt-oauth-kubernetes.md

 new frontend IP address per SSL certificate you have.
 For internal services, this is a pain, as you cannot point a wildcard DNS entry to a single IP, like `*.fromatob.com` and then have everything _just work_.
-Luckily, we realized that using a TCP load balancer with the [Nginx Ingress Controller](https://github.com/kubernetes/contrib/tree/master/ingress/controllers/nginx) would work just as well, but support TLS-SNI no problem.
+Luckily, we realized that using a TCP load balancer with the <a rel="nofollow" href="https://github.com/kubernetes/contrib/tree/master/ingress/controllers/nginx">Nginx IngressController</a>) would work just as well, but support TLS-SNI no problem.

 Setting this up was simple, using a Kubernetes `DaemonSet` to place a copy of